scottbw/analytics-udd/udd/student.md

 ##DISABILITY2
 ###Description
 Whether the student is indicated as being disabled, according to their own self-assessment.
-This will be their primary disability.
+This will be their secondary disability.

 ###Purpose
 For equal opportunities monitoring within Learning Analytics/ Data Modelling.